etomboulian/JavaLearning/java-the-complete-java-developer-course/Notes/8-OOP-Polymorphism.md

 Composition or Inheritance or Both?

 As a general rule, when you're designing your programs in Java, you want to prefer composition before implementing inheritance.
+In the example we used both.

+- Composition is more flexible, you can add parts in, or remove them and these changes are less likely to have a downstream effect.
+- Composition provides functional reuse outside the of the class hierarchy.
+Classes can share attributes and behaviour by having similar components.
+- Java's inheritance breaks encapsulation, because subclasses may need direct access to a parent's state or behaviour.